mittelmark/pex/README.md

 - [Minimat](matrix) - exercise for implementing a matrix class using templates (SS2021)
 - [Mkdoc](mkdoc) - 2 weeks project for a API documentation tool using Markdown (SS2020)

-## Code
+## Code Examples

+- Speed - code for discussing speed issues fixing regex issues and using memoization
-- pex namespace with utility functions
+- pex  namespace   with  utility   functions   like  grep,  gsub,  any,  all, get_home_directory, file_isgzipped ...
-- pex::dstring class - extension of std::string
+- pex::dstring  class - extension of std::string - discussing pros and cons of
+  extending this class

 ## Templates